1.1. Life Cycle model of personal finance

 1. What is the difference between saving and investing?
 Note the common usage of the words, and the definition of the words in economics.
 (Check out the definitions from The Economist – http://www.economist.com/economics-a-to-z)

-This topic for 16-week course only:
+The following topic is for 16-week course only:

 2. You have been asked to read articles about Lifecycle Investing.
 Discuss how the ideas presented in those articles relate to the Life Cycle of Personal Finance I presented in the video.
 Are they the same?
 Do they differ in the details, or in major ways?